Now That's What I Call Menstruation: The Noisey Guide to Period Pop

 “Sew a scarlet letter on my bathing suit, ‘cause I’ve got sharks in hot pursuit.”

-A year after Hand Job Academy reminded us that taking the piss out of periods is one of the only genuine cures for cramps, Tacocat used the same combination of gross-out humour and dry wit to reclaim the beach for all on the blob.
+A year after Hand Job Academy reminded us that taking the piss out of periods is one of the only genuine cures for cramps, Tacocat used the same combination of gross-out humor and dry wit to reclaim the beach for all on the blob.
 With overtones of Katy Perry’s "California Girls" (now with added gore!)
 “Crimson Wave” was the first song to make periods look like they could, maybe, be kind of fun.
 And bright.
 And like something that shouldn’t take place in a grim dystopia where a rogue government is holding the sun hostage and humankind has retreated to the sewers.

 THE SONG FOR WHEN YOUR PERIOD IS BEING A REAL ASSHOLE